Have you been considering bringing a Maine Coon home, but started to wonder can Maine Coons live in apartments?

 Best Cat Breeds For Apartments

 - Persian: Persian cats are laidback with low exercise requirements.
 This breed would much rather lounge around on the couch than run around an apartment!
-Persians also don’t require as much mental stimulation, so only a few toys and a bit of playtime here and there is required to keep them happy.
+Persians also don’t require as much mental stimulation, so only a few toys and a bit of playtime here and there are required to keep them happy.

 - Ragdoll: Ragdolls are known for being calm and cuddly.
 These lovely lapcats have moderate amounts of energy, but are so adaptable that they can easily enjoy life in an apartment.
 While they still require plenty of playtime, they don’t need lots of space to stay happy.